 Policy P6 requires the provision of up to five traveller pitches within site NWB.T1, which shares a boundary with NWB.R1.
+There are 2 options for the location of the pitches within NWB.R1, as illustrated in figure 6.21.
+Future planning applications will determine the precise location and siting of the traveller pitches which are expected to be in either of these two broad locations.
 Careful consideration will need to be given to the siting of the pitches in order to provide for proper consideration of local environmental quality on the health and well-being of occupants.
 Applications for the traveller site must ensure it is well integrated into the wider mplan area.